joshwnj/words/for-directories-and-glory.md

 We only got halfway through the module, but the rest of the code mostly deals with a [synchronous version of the same thing](https://github.com/substack/node-mkdirp/blob/0.5.0/index.js#L54-L97) (using `fs.mkdirSync` instead of `fs.mkdir`).
 Take a look and see if you can recognise the same patterns that we saw earlier!

+Another great way to gain more insight into a 3rd-party module is to read some of the history.
+Pick a spike on the [contributors graph](https://github.com/substack/node-mkdirp/graphs/contributors) and see what you can learn from commits made in that time.
+You can also learn more about the design goals and particular challenges the authors faced by reading over past and present [issues](https://github.com/substack/node-mkdirp/issues) and [pull requests](https://github.com/substack/node-mkdirp/pulls).
+And of course, if you get stumped on the meaning of a certain part of the code you can always ask :)

 Wrapping up
 ----